 iv.
 Email Seed List

-An email seed list is a group of email list that is used to test your email deliverability before running the actual mass email campaign.
-This particular list contains test email addresses of different email ESPs through which a sender can know all about the vulnerability of his email content towards different ESPs.
+An email seed list is a group of emails that are used to test your email deliverability before running the actual mass email campaign.
+This particular list contains test email addresses of different ESPs through which a sender can know all about the vulnerability of his email content towards different ESPs.
 The email seed list can help a sender to plan accordingly.

 Email Deliverability Testing Tools

 Before sending a mass email campaign, we need to test email deliverability at every step for knowing the email sender score and your domain health.
-I am listing some of the important tools that are going to be very helpful to you for email deliverability testing.
+I am listing some of the best tools that are going to be useful for email deliverability testing.

 Mail-Tester is a free tool to check all the detailed aspects associated with your email content and domain.
 You need to send an email with your content to an identical email id provided by mail-tester and mail-tester will provide all the details of your email contents and authentications.